-In an age where celebrities seem happy to bare all and share all, how to deal with urinary incontinence seems to be one of the last taboos in our society.
-That may be why women who suffer from incontinence (and up to 1 in 3 of us do) feel so embarrassed about it.
-In order to deal with incontinence they often adapt their life to avoid awkward accidents.
-This way of dealing with incontinence can in turn have a huge knock-on effect on social life – whether exercising or taking long car journeys – and on self-confidence.
+In an age where celebrities seem happy to bare all and share all, how to deal with urinary incontinence seems to be one of the last real taboos left in our society.
+This could be why women who suffer from incontinence (and up to one in three of us do) feel so embarrassed about it.
+In order to deal with incontinence, they often adapt their lifestyles to avoid awkward accidents.
+This way of managing incontinence can, in turn, have a huge knock-on effect on their social lives – whether exercising or taking long car journeys – and on their self-confidence.
 Women with urinary incontinence tend to keep the problem to themselves for years without discussing it with anyone, even their family doctor or gynaecologist.
-They do not realise that there are many women also wondering how to deal with incontinence, and going through exactly the same problems they are.
-Help about how to deal with urinary incontinence is available.
-I warmly recommend all women experiencing urinary incontinence to use their next health check-up to speak about their concern and allow themselves to get help in dealing with incontinence.
+They do not realise that there are many other women who are also wondering how to deal with incontinence and going through exactly the same problems they are.
+Help with how to deal with urinary incontinence is available.
+I highly recommend all women experiencing urinary incontinence use their next health check-up to speak about their concerns and allow themselves to get help in dealing with incontinence..